 4. Change the culture of leadership

 As Josh Bersin puts it: “the CEO is now the Chief Empathy Officer.
 And this is really happening.”
-Employees expect their leaders to set clear directions, to work on building stronger relationships, to stay in touch, and to keep them informed.
+Employees expect their leaders to set clear direction, build strong relationships, stay visible, and communicate regularly.
+Without this, it becomes difficult to build trust or maintain motivation.

-While these might not be the main priorities in the past, the current pandemic is completely reshaping Human Capital Management and, with that, the way managers motivate and engage their employees has also changed.
+While these might not have been the main priorities in the past, recent changes are reshaping Human Capital Management.
+As a result, the way managers motivate and engage their employees has shifted.
+Soft skills such as communication, listening, and adaptability are now essential.

 5. Encourage “social” collaboration

-As seen on the employee excellence image, collaboration in the workplace is an important factor in shaping positive EX and driving employee engagement.
+As seen on the employee excellence image, collaboration in the workplace is an important factor in shaping a positive employee experience and driving engagement.

 boost in the implementation of social employee communications technologies within organizations across the world.
-Such tools mimic your employees’ favorite social media platforms that they use in their private lives.
+Such tools mimic the experience of the social platforms employees already use in their private lives, making them intuitive and easy to adopt.

-Using them, employees have an easy way to join the company’s conversations and drive meaningful conversations with their colleagues.
+Using them, employees have a simple way to join company conversations, share updates, and connect with colleagues across teams.
+This lowers barriers to communication and encourages more participation.
 Remember, internal communication drives collaboration.
 When communication and information flow freely and openly among peers from different departments, it inspires efforts to collaborate.
+This kind of environment makes it easier for organizations to achieve engagement because employees feel included and informed.

 6. Enable easy peer-to-peer, to-down, and bottom-up feedback

-One of the biggest drivers of employee engagement is employee feedback from both their managers and peers.
-However, instead of just providing annual performance reviews, you need to ensure on-the-spot, frequent employee feedback.
+One of the biggest drivers of employee engagement is employee feedback from both managers and peers.
+However, instead of relying only on annual performance reviews, you need to ensure on-the-spot, frequent employee feedback that reflects day-to-day work.

 7. Ensure seamless access to important information and stop the information overload